AdobeDocs/experience-manager-cloud-service.en/help/trials/headless/content-structure.md

 >[!CONTEXTUALHELP]
 >id="aemcloud_sites_trial_admin_content_fragments_overview_guide_footer"
->title="Launch the model editor"
+>title="Launch the model console"
 >abstract="Congratulations!
 By creating a Content Fragment model, you took the first step to delivering omni-channel content in a scaled and standard way."

 ## Create a Model {#create-model}

-Clicking the **Launch the model editor** button above opens the Content Fragment models console in a new tab.
+Clicking the **Launch the model console** button above opens the Content Fragment models console in a new tab.

+![The Content Fragment model console](assets/content-structure/content-fragment-model-console.png)

 Think of it as your library of models, where you create new models and manage exiting models.
 Your console starts empty, so let's create a new model!

-![The Content Fragment model console](assets/content-structure/content-fragment-model-console.png)

 1. In the Content Fragment model console, click the **Create** button at the top-right of the screen to begin creating a Content Fragment model.